 And if you simply must know right now you can cast an e-mail into the ether using this very special address: <john dot alroy at mq dot edu dot au>.

 And yes, I think that someday the Mets will win the World Series.
+Can't vouch for the Knicks, though.

 Are Sepkoski's evolutionary faunas dynamically coherent?
 Evolutionary Ecology Research 6(1):1-32 (2004)